Secret Wars (2015 comic book): Issue Three

-Issue four
+Issue Four

 In Utopolis, the Thor Corps battle Thanos, the Cabal, and the Maker.
 On the Isle of Agamotto, Sheriff Strange explains to the life rafters that the Beyonders were the ones behind the universes crashing together and that he and Doctor Doom were able to kill them and take their power.
 A wild boar version of Thor teleports to Castle Doom to report his findings.
-Sheriff Strange arrives at the battle with the raft survivors.
+Strange arrives at the battle with the raft survivors.
 God Emperor Doom also teleports to the battle and unleashes his power against the Cabal and the surviving members of the life raft.
-Cyclops, powered by the Phoenix Force, confronts God Emperor Doom and temporarily gains the upper hand.
-God Emperor Doom recovers, snaps Cyclops' neck, and orders the invaders to surrender.
-Sheriff Strange teleports the surviving members to safety.
-Enraged, God Emperor Doom kills Sheriff Strange with a blast of energy.
+Cyclops, powered by the Phoenix Force, confronts Doom and temporarily gains the upper hand.
+Doom recovers, snaps Cyclops' neck, and orders the invaders to surrender.
+Strange teleports the surviving members to safety.
+Enraged, Doom kills Strange with a blast of energy.

-Issue five
+Issue Five

 After Sheriff Strange's funeral, God Emperor Doom enters a realm located below the Doctor Strange statue and talks to the real Molecule Man, who lives there.
 It is explained that the Beyonders were the originators of reality, but eventually became harbingers of destruction.
 The Molecule Man was unique across the multiverse: a being whose presence in each reality represented a sliver of a single inter-dimensional entity.
 The Beyonders would initiate the end of a particular reality by detonating that reality's Molecule Man.
-God Emperor Doom, Sheriff Strange, and the Earth-616 Molecule Man had gathered Molecule Men from across the multiverse and combined them into a bomb, which they directed towards the unsuspecting Beyonders.
-The detonation killed the Beyonders and allowed the Earth-616 Molecule Man to absorb their power and channel it to God Emperor Doom, who in turn created Battleworld.
+Doom, Strange, and the Earth-616 Molecule Man had gathered Molecule Men from across the multiverse and combined them into a bomb, which they directed towards the unsuspecting Beyonders.
+The detonation killed the Beyonders and allowed the Earth-616 Molecule Man to absorb their power and channel it to Doom, who in turn created Battleworld.

 Valeria's Justice Division of the Future Foundation prepares to hunt down the Earth-616 heroes and also the Cabal.
 Thor appears in Doomgard where the Thor Corps are located, Black Panther and Namor appear in Egyptia, Captain Marvel in Bar Sinister, and Black Swan in Doomstadt.
 At the end of the issue, Thanos appears at the base of the Shield.